Wolff Wiese Magana LLC Acquires 136 Shares of The PNC Financial Services Group, Inc. (NYSE:PNC)

-Wolff Wiese Magana LLC increased its position in shares of The PNC Financial Services Group, Inc. (NYSE:PNC) by 25.0% in the first quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
-The firm owned 680 shares of the financial services provider’s stock after purchasing an additional 136 shares during the period.
-Wolff Wiese Magana LLC’s holdings in The PNC Financial Services Group were worth $120,000 at the end of the most recent quarter.
+Wolff Wiese Magana LLC raised its stake in The PNC Financial Services Group, Inc. (NYSE:PNC) by 25.0% during the 1st quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
+The fund owned 680 shares of the financial services provider’s stock after purchasing an additional 136 shares during the period.
+Wolff Wiese Magana LLC’s holdings in The PNC Financial Services Group were worth $120,000 as of its most recent filing with the Securities and Exchange Commission (SEC).

-Other hedge funds have also added to or reduced their stakes in the company.
-Sugarloaf Wealth Management LLC bought a new stake in shares of The PNC Financial Services Group in the 4th quarter valued at about $26,000.
-Vantage Consulting Group Inc purchased a new position in shares of The PNC Financial Services Group in the 4th quarter worth approximately $27,000.
-Accel Wealth Management bought a new position in shares of The PNC Financial Services Group during the 4th quarter worth approximately $29,000.
-Clark Financial Advisors purchased a new stake in The PNC Financial Services Group during the fourth quarter valued at approximately $29,000.
-Finally, MPS Loria Financial Planners LLC acquired a new stake in The PNC Financial Services Group in the fourth quarter valued at approximately $34,000.
-Institutional investors and hedge funds own 80.56% of the company’s stock.
+Several other hedge funds have also recently added to or reduced their stakes in PNC.
+Sugarloaf Wealth Management LLC purchased a new stake in The PNC Financial Services Group during the fourth quarter valued at approximately $26,000.
+Vantage Consulting Group Inc acquired a new position in shares of The PNC Financial Services Group during the fourth quarter worth $27,000.
+Accel Wealth Management acquired a new stake in shares of The PNC Financial Services Group during the fourth quarter worth $29,000.
+Clark Financial Advisors purchased a new position in The PNC Financial Services Group in the 4th quarter worth $29,000.
+Finally, MPS Loria Financial Planners LLC acquired a new position in shares of The PNC Financial Services Group in the fourth quarter valued at about $34,000.
+80.56% of the stock is owned by institutional investors and hedge funds.

+The firm also recently announced a quarterly dividend, which will be paid on Wednesday, May 5th.
+Investors of record on Friday, April 16th will be given a dividend of $1.15 per share.
+The ex-dividend date is Thursday, April 15th.
+This represents a $4.60 annualized dividend and a yield of 2.59%.
+The PNC Financial Services Group’s dividend payout ratio (DPR) is presently 40.39%.

+In related news, EVP Guild Deborah sold 3,840 shares of the company’s stock in a transaction that occurred on Tuesday, January 26th.
+The shares were sold at an average price of $151.37, for a total transaction of $581,260.80.
+Following the completion of the transaction, the executive vice president now owns 18,804 shares of the company’s stock, valued at $2,846,361.48.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
+Also, EVP Karen L. Larrimer sold 3,205 shares of The PNC Financial Services Group stock in a transaction on Friday, February 5th.
+The shares were sold at an average price of $156.92, for a total transaction of $502,928.60.
+Following the completion of the transaction, the executive vice president now owns 24,580 shares in the company, valued at approximately $3,857,093.60.
+The disclosure for this sale can be found here.
+Over the last three months, insiders sold 7,295 shares of company stock worth $1,128,071.
+0.30% of the stock is owned by corporate insiders.

-PNC has been the subject of a number of analyst reports.
-Wells Fargo & Company upped their price objective on shares of The PNC Financial Services Group from $192.00 to $197.00 and gave the company an “overweight” rating in a report on Friday.
-Deutsche Bank Aktiengesellschaft upped their price target on The PNC Financial Services Group from $157.00 to $190.00 and gave the stock a “hold” rating in a report on Thursday, April 1st.
-Piper Sandler cut The PNC Financial Services Group from an “overweight” rating to a “neutral” rating and lifted their price objective for the company from $162.00 to $167.00 in a research note on Wednesday, January 13th.
-Royal Bank of Canada upped their target price on shares of The PNC Financial Services Group from $161.00 to $190.00 and gave the stock an “outperform” rating in a research note on Monday.
-Finally, Smith Barney Citigroup upgraded shares of The PNC Financial Services Group from a “neutral” rating to a “buy” rating and lifted their price target for the stock from $140.00 to $179.00 in a research note on Monday, January 11th.
+Several equities analysts have recently commented on PNC shares.
+Royal Bank of Canada upped their price target on The PNC Financial Services Group from $161.00 to $190.00 and gave the company an “outperform” rating in a research note on Monday.
+Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell raised The PNC Financial Services Group from a “neutral” rating to a “buy” rating and increased their price target for the company from $140.00 to $179.00 in a research report on Monday, January 11th.
+Jefferies Financial Group boosted their price objective on The PNC Financial Services Group from $169.00 to $183.00 and gave the stock a “hold” rating in a research report on Thursday, April 15th.
+Deutsche Bank Aktiengesellschaft lifted their price target on shares of The PNC Financial Services Group from $157.00 to $190.00 and gave the stock a “hold” rating in a research note on Thursday, April 1st.
+Finally, Morgan Stanley increased their price objective on shares of The PNC Financial Services Group from $182.00 to $192.00 and gave the company an “equal weight” rating in a research report on Monday.
 Two research analysts have rated the stock with a sell rating, twelve have issued a hold rating and eight have given a buy rating to the stock.
 The PNC Financial Services Group currently has an average rating of “Hold” and a consensus price target of $167.17.

-The PNC Financial Services Group (NYSE:PNC) last issued its quarterly earnings results on Thursday, April 15th.
-The financial services provider reported $4.10 EPS for the quarter, topping analysts’ consensus estimates of $2.75 by $1.35.
-The business had revenue of $4.22 billion during the quarter, compared to the consensus estimate of $4.10 billion.
-The PNC Financial Services Group had a net margin of 38.16% and a return on equity of 5.97%.
-The company’s quarterly revenue was down 6.6% compared to the same quarter last year.
-During the same period in the previous year, the firm posted $1.95 earnings per share.
-Analysts anticipate that The PNC Financial Services Group, Inc. will post 6.09 earnings per share for the current fiscal year.

-The firm also recently declared a quarterly dividend, which will be paid on Wednesday, May 5th.
-Shareholders of record on Friday, April 16th will be paid a dividend of $1.15 per share.
-This represents a $4.60 dividend on an annualized basis and a dividend yield of 2.59%.
-The ex-dividend date of this dividend is Thursday, April 15th.
-The PNC Financial Services Group’s dividend payout ratio is presently 40.39%.

-In related news, EVP Karen L. Larrimer sold 3,205 shares of the business’s stock in a transaction that occurred on Friday, February 5th.
-The shares were sold at an average price of $156.92, for a total value of $502,928.60.
-Following the completion of the sale, the executive vice president now directly owns 24,580 shares in the company, valued at $3,857,093.60.
-The transaction was disclosed in a legal filing with the SEC, which is available through the SEC website.
-Also, EVP Guild Deborah sold 3,840 shares of the company’s stock in a transaction that occurred on Tuesday, January 26th.
-The stock was sold at an average price of $151.37, for a total transaction of $581,260.80.
-Following the transaction, the executive vice president now directly owns 18,804 shares of the company’s stock, valued at approximately $2,846,361.48.
-The disclosure for this sale can be found here.
-Insiders have sold 7,295 shares of company stock worth $1,128,071 in the last 90 days.
-Insiders own 0.30% of the company’s stock.

 The PNC Financial Services Group Profile